 Figure 10—Message sequence chart for peering

-If the depeering request command cannot be sent due to a channel access failure, the MAC sublayer shall notify the next higher layer.
+If the de-peering request command cannot be sent due to a channel access failure, the MAC sublayer shall notify the next higher layer.

 If the transmission fails, the de-peering requestor should consider the second PD de-peered.